-MLT 250 (56).
-Japanese Sociolinguistics (Also WGS 256) (Spring; Ueno).
+MLT 250.
+Japanese Sociolinguistics (Also WGS 256) (Not offered 2008-09).
 This course will focus on societal aspects are represented in the characteristics of language.
 Discussions will include gender differences, formality, and communication strategies.
 This course will be taught in English and no prior Japanese language knowledge is required.
 GenEd: CDEA